karlmoser/Video-Annotation/README.md

 # Annotated.io Capstone Project

+## Description
+Group senior project through Oregon State University for client Elemental Technologies.
+We created a website that can annotate uploaded videos with text and then share the annotated videos with other users.

 ## Installation
 This project uses Vagrant, a virtual machine management tool, and Chef, a provisioning tool, to create its development environment.
 To begin using this project, you will need to install Vagrant and Chef separately.
 Chef is installed as a Ruby gem, and Vagrant requires that Virtualbox is installed, which is a free virtual machine program.
 You may download these here:
 ```